 A new generation of GLP-1 therapies is on the horizon, and they may be even more effective for both blood sugar and weight management.

-Here’s what’s coming and in clinical trials:
+Here’s what’s coming soon, and what’s in clinical trials:

-• Orforglipron (brand name Foundayo): A once-daily oral GLP-1 was just approved by the FDA for weight loss, and will hopefully be approved for type 2 diabetes soon.
+- Orforglipron (brand name Foundayo): A once-daily oral GLP-1 was just approved by the FDA for weight loss, and will hopefully be approved for type 2 diabetes soon.

-• CagriSema: A once-weekly injection that combines semaglutide with cagrilintide – another hormone that helps regulate appetite.
+- CagriSema: A once-weekly injection that combines semaglutide with cagrilintide – another hormone that helps regulate appetite.
 It’s being studied for both diabetes and weight management, with an FDA decision expected in late 2026.

-• Retatrutide: A “triple-agonist” (GLP-1/GIP/glucagon) that targets multiple metabolic pathways and has shown impressive weight loss results in studies.
+- Retatrutide: A “triple-agonist” (GLP-1/GIP/glucagon) that targets multiple metabolic pathways and has shown impressive weight loss results in studies.

 💉 How do you know if you would benefit from a GLP-1 medication?

-If your A1C or daily glucose levels are running higher than your goal, a GLP-1 could help.
+If your A1c or daily glucose levels are running higher than your goal, a GLP-1 could help.
 GLP-1s work in multiple ways (they boost insulin when needed, lower glucagon release, and slow digestion) to improve glucose control.
 Many GLP-1 medications can lead to meaningful weight loss, which can, in turn, improve insulin resistance and blood sugar levels.
 Some GLP-1 medications have been shown to reduce the risk of cardiovascular events like heart attack and stroke.

 ⏱️ How soon after a type 2 diabetes diagnosis should you consider starting a GLP-1?